 Phenomenological devotion to St. Joan and St. Thérèse is the application of the principles of phenomenology to our celestial relationship with our saintly sisters, Joan of Arc and Thérèse of Lisieux.
-Joan becomes our point of inquiry, of our intentionality, through the heart of St. Thérèse.
+Joan becomes our embodied point of inquiry, of our intentionality, through the heart of St. Thérèse.
 Together they guide us to self-evident truths that when harmonized make radical changes in our conscious understanding of the world.
 Joan and Thérèse guide us to a Heavenly understanding of who we are in the Kingdom of God.
 In this way, phenomenological devotion to St. Joan and St. Thérèse leads to the meaningful fulfillment in our lived experience of the Our Father.
 His Kingdom come, His will be done, "on earth as it is in Heaven."

 The goal of phenomenological devotion to St. Joan and St. Thérèse is to clarify the meaning and purpose of our lives through our relationship with our saintly sisters.
 It is to aid in our sanctification through grace in union with the Holy Catholic Church and in full assent to all that she teaches.
 Phenomenological devotion is itself neither spiritual guidance nor doctrinal teaching.
-It is an intellectual methodology for making sense of how our lived, contemplative experience of the heart correlates to the world of objective reason.
-Its goal is our sanctification through the obedience faith in the Holy Catholic Church.
+It is an intuitive methodology for making sense of how our lived, contemplative experience of the heart correlates to the world of objective meaning.
+Its goal is our sanctification through the obedience of faith in the Holy Catholic Church.

 Phenomenological devotion to St. Joan and St. Thérèse can be described more accessibly as clarity of mind, agility of thought, and pureness of heart.
 Each is discussed in order below.